 On the left side of exhibit 2 an exemplary demand and supply pattern for dry goods for a convenience store is shown.
 The store gets delivered twice a week on Monday and Wednesday.

 - The store shows an above average stock out ratio which is due to a misalignment of supply and demand.
 As described, for a convenience store, forecasting demand is more challenging than for a conventional supermarket.
 Big demand peaks are usually around the weekend.
-The Monday and Wednesday delivery leads to a , especially for the big demand periods.
+The Monday and Wednesday delivery leads to a window with less certainty, especially for the in times of higher demand.
 As convenience stores have only limited sales space, they are not fitted to have demand buffers, which are needed in case of problematic forecasting with long replenishment times.

 - A second aspect is that the store can hardly handle the supply peaks Apart from grocery deliveries on Wednesday, the store has further deliveries from supplier direct delivery (beverages) and fresh goods on the same day.
 Convenience stores are run with very few personnel and have no backroom to temporarily store SKU.
 Delivered pallets are put directly into the sales zone.
 Sales personnel start to sort and refill the shelves directly from these pallets.
 As the three pallets might hinder each other, increased sorting, checking and refilling times are the norm.
 Furthermore, the customer experience is drastically reduced because part of the store is not accessible, and SKUs are not in shelf although they have been delivered.